wissembrdj/welink/README.md

 http://193.194.84.136:8000/api
 ```
 ## Usage
-In your cmd, use the next command inside the WeLink application folder:
+After installing all the requirements, use the next command inside the WeLink application folder:
 ```bash
 python manage.py runserver
 ```